thomasbergernz/versitygw/Global-Options.md

    --event-kafka-topic value, --ekt value  kafka server pub-sub topic to send the bucket notifications to --event-kafka-key value, --ekk value    kafka server put-sub topic key to send the bucket notifications to
 ```
 Bucket events can be sent to a kafka message bus.
 When event-kafka-url, event-kafka-topic, and optionally event-kafka-key are specified, all bucket events will be sent to the kafka service.
+See [Webhook](./Webhook-log-entries) for more details and log format.
 ***
 ```
    --event-nats-url value, --enu value     nats server url to send the bucket notifications